106th in alphabetical order

 Kea Moll was a native to the planet Annoo, and a resistance fighter to the Empire and gangs.
 When she was tasked with finding a new weapons satellite built by the Fromm gang, she discovered its hiding place, and helped Thall Joben and Jord Dusat escape getting killed at the same time.
 She eventually helped destroy the satellite, and get the two speeder racers to the Boonta race.
 She continued following them to gain access to information from manufacturers loyal to the Empire.
 She later formally joined the Rebellion and helped found the New Republic Intelligence.

 Want more?
-Her Wookieepedia article
+Her Wookieepedia article88th in alphabetical order

 Wednesday, August 18, 2010